jahid230/customerProductAPI/README.md

 #Running The Application

+./mvnw clean install -DskipTests=true

+If port binding is failed for Postgres then run:

+## sudo ss -lptn 'sport = :5432'
+then:
+## sudo kill<pid>

 The application can be run in any system having docker and Postman installed.
 The application shoud start via the following command: